mmesofavoured/wireframing/README.md

 💡 Why It’s Useful for Wireframing:

 Figma allows designers to move from low-fidelity to high-fidelity wireframes in one environment.
 Its collaboration features streamline feedback and iteration, making it an ideal choice for both solo designers and large design teams.

+Benefits of Wireframing in Software Development

+Wireframing is not only a design activity — it’s also a crucial step in the software development process.
+It helps teams plan, communicate, and align on goals before writing a single line of code.

+🔹 1.
+Guides the Design and Development Process

+Wireframes provide a clear blueprint for developers by outlining the layout, user flow, and intended interactions.
+Developers can understand what to build and how elements will interact, reducing confusion during implementation.

+Example:
+A wireframe showing where buttons and forms should appear helps developers structure the front-end layout before adding functionality.

+🔹 2.
+Facilitates Cross-Team Communication

+Wireframes act as a shared visual language between designers, developers, and project managers.
+They help translate design ideas into technical tasks, ensuring everyone has a consistent understanding of the product’s structure.

+Example:
+A team can review a wireframe together and quickly agree on content hierarchy or navigation flow without needing full designs or code.

+🔹 3.
+Enables Early Feedback and Iteration

+By reviewing wireframes early, teams can identify usability or layout issues before development starts.
+This saves time and resources by preventing costly design changes later in the project.

+Example:
+If a wireframe reveals that users must click too many times to reach a feature, the layout can be adjusted immediately — long before coding begins.

+🔹 4.
+Improves Project Efficiency

+Wireframes make it easier to prioritize features and plan development phases logically.
+They also allow testers and developers to prepare test cases and data structures based on the interface flow.